 When you want to grow old with this person.
 When you want to make babies and raise families with this person.
 When you know you’ve found your best friend and lover all in one.
 Sometimes this happens quickly, and other times it slowly develops.
 Some people are very cautious and wary of making mistakes again.
 Others are more intuitive and trust their feelings even if it’s only early days.
 It’s an intensely personal thing.
 For me when I observe?
 It’s fairly obvious when a couple have clicked, and it’s pretty obvious when you know they can’t stand being apart.

 If these things happen?
 Then forget tourist visas.
 You can get on with this so you can get on with the rest of your lives with your Filipina wife by your side, or you can delay it and delay it with tourist visas.
-You will love your time together, then you’ll be all cut up when you have to stick her on the plane back to Manila.
+You will love your time together, then you’ll be all cut up when you have to stick her on the plane back to Beijing.
 Why put yourself through this?
 You’ll be living the emotional version of living out of a suitcase for a long time if you delay the very obvious.

 Money!
 Yes, a partner visa costs.
 But if you want to be together, you need to open the wallet.
 No avoiding this.
 You’ll need to find that money anyway, and doing a head-in-the-sand thing won’t change reality.